Cheese (Swiss)

 Why do I have an intolerance to Swiss Cheese?

 Intolerance to Swiss cheese can result from lactose intolerance or a sensitivity to proteins found in cow's milk, such as casein or whey.
 Lactose intolerance occurs when the body lacks the enzyme lactase, which is necessary for digesting lactose, the sugar in milk.
 This can lead to symptoms like bloating, gas, diarrhea, and stomach pain.
-Dairy protein sensitivities or allergies can also cause digestive discomfort and other symptoms when consuming cheese.
+The fermentation process may also be a problem for some people.

 What can I do about it?

 If you have lactose intolerance, try lactose-free Swiss cheese or take lactase enzyme supplements before consuming dairy products.
-For those with a dairy protein sensitivity or allergy, consider non-dairy alternatives made from plant-based ingredients like almond, soy, or coconut milk.
+For those with a dairy protein sensitivity, consider non-dairy alternatives made from plant-based ingredients like almond, soy, or coconut milk.